Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 A key part of most in-house roles is drafting and negotiating contracts.
 Today, I’m reviewing a contract for a new supplier.
 I suggest a couple of changes to the limitation of liability clause and payment terms (these are two of the most commonly negotiated points in supplier contracts) and send the draft back to the supplier’s legal team.

-A lot of this work is about balancing risk, protecting the company while also understanding what the supplier needs to make the contract work.
+A lot of this work is about balancing risk - protecting the company while also understanding what the supplier needs to make the contract work.

 12:30pm: Lunch